 The new brief will be provided to legislators, state policymakers, and other stakeholders to increase their knowledge of the factors that impact both criminal justice and health, including racism, neighborhood conditions, education, family, and community violence and policing practices.

 Grant funding for the Racial Justice Initiative will continue and occur in phases.
-The deadline for phase two is October 15 at 5 PM.
-Subsequent phase deadlines will occur on January 15, 2021 and March 15, 2021.
+The deadline for the next phase is March 15, 2021.
 Applications that are submitted after one of the deadlines will be considered for the next phase, pending availability of funds and continuance of the initiative.